Anku5hk/Programmers_guide_to_Python/book.md

 # reverse a tuple
 print(my_tuple[::-1]) # (5, 5.0, 'one', 'are', 'we', 3, 2, 1)

-## unpacking tuple(more on unpacking later on)
+## unpacking tuple (more on unpacking later on)
 a,b,c = (1,2,3) # unpacking values into a,b,c
 # even this does the same, 1,2,3 becomes a tuple and then unpacks into a,b,c
 # same is true when returning comma separated values from a function
 a,b,c = 1,2,3 # same as (1,2,3)
-# this behaviour further aids in swapping without using extra variable
+# this behaviour further aids in swapping without using extra variable, you can also do the same with more variables
 a,b = b,a

 ## Some functions on tuple